alexirpan/alexirpan.github.io/_posts/2019-04-13-openai-finals.markdown

 sure it's doable (there's [existing work for this](https://arxiv.org/pdf/1806.10130.pdf)), but it's another hurdle that makes it look even more unlikely.

-A Million 3k MMR Teams at a Million Keyboards Have to Win Eventually
+A Million 3k MMR Teams at Five Million Keyboards Have to Win Eventually
 -----------------------------------------------------------------------

 At the end of the match, OpenAI announced that they were opening sign-ups to